64bleat/Euler-Solver/README.md

 # EulerSolutions-Java
-This is a console-based program designed to run my solutions.
+This is a console-based program designed to contain and access my solutions to Project Euler problems.

+Spoilers!
+-
+Don't open the problem classes if you want to solve them.
+I'm only uploading this as an example of my own work.

 IDE
 -